-The BSA does not consider complaints about compliance with requirements such as promoter statements, written authorisation, allocation of funding, timing of broadcasting, or expense limits.
-These are dealt with by the Electoral Commission.
+Complaints over requirements such as promoter statements, written authorisation, allocation of funding, timing of broadcasting, or expense limits are dealt with by the Electoral Commission.
 The Advertising Standards Authority and NZ Media Council also deal with complaints about election advertising and coverage.

-For more information about the respective roles of these agencies and who you should send your concerns or a complaint to, see our Who does what?
-Elections guide.
+For more information about who you should complain to, see our Who does what? elections guide.

-- encourages or persuades, or appears to encourage or persuade voters to vote, or not to vote, for a political party or a constituency candidate; or
+- encourages or persuades, or appears to encourage or persuade, voters to vote, or not to vote, for a political party or a constituency candidate; or

 - advocates support for, or opposes, a constituency candidate or political party; or